Currently viewing: Directors' report | Next: Independent auditor's report

-Italtile Limited ("Italtile" or "the Company" or "the Group"), headquartered in Bryanston, Johannesburg, is a leading retailer of tiles, bathroomware and related products in South Africa.
+Italtile Limited ("Italtile" or "the Company" or "the Group"), headquartered in Bryanston, Johannesburg, is a leading retailer and manufacturer of tiles, bathroomware and related products in South Africa.

 The Group operates as a national franchisor, featuring a streamlined parent operation focused on growing market share and fostering entrepreneurial opportunities through its franchise programme.

-The Group is represented via its high profile branded retail outlets, Italtile Retail, CTM and TopT, which cater to homeowners across the income spectrum, holding appeal for market segments ranging from the premium upper end to entry level consumers.
+The Group is represented via its high-profile branded retail outlets, Italtile Retail, CTM and TopT, which cater to homeowners across the income spectrum, holding appeal for market segments ranging from the premium upper end to entry level consumers.
 These stores are situated on high-visibility sites and/or close to previously underserviced markets, and their comprehensive offerings position them as one-stop solution destinations.
-The Group also has an online presence, with webstores operating for the Italtile Retail and CTM brands.
+The Group also has an online presence, with webstores operating for Italtile Retail, CTM and TopT.
 Ranges include ceramic and porcelain wall and floor tiles, sanitaryware, bathroom furniture, brassware, fittings, accessories, laminated wooden flooring, vinyl flooring, shower enclosures, paint, home-finishing products, décor and tools.

 Underpinning the retail network is an extensive property portfolio.
-The Group derives important strategic advantage by supporting its brands with high profile prime sites that enhance Italtile's positioning as a destination retailer.
+The Group derives important strategic advantage by supporting its brands with high-profile prime sites that enhance Italtile's positioning as a destination retailer.
 The Group's manufacturing operations comprise well-maintained state-of-the-art factories which are supplied with high-quality raw materials sourced from productive quarries in close proximity to the plants.